georgringer/news/Documentation/Main/Configuration/Reference/Index.rst

    :Default:

-Reference for rendering content elmements
+Reference for rendering content elements
 """""""""""""""""""""""""""""""""""""""""

 If news is configured to use relations to content elements, a basic